UKHomeOffice/core-cloud-workflow-checkov-sast-scan/README.md

 ## Custom Policies

 Core Cloud centrally manages custom policies within this repo.
 These can be found at [central-checkov-policies](https://github.com/UKHomeOffice/core-cloud-workflow-checkov-sast-scan/central-checkov-policies) and are run against all repos.
 If you wish to add additional custom policies after developing and testing these locally, please raise a PR and contact Team Sauron who will carry out further testing before merging for general use.
+Checkov supports policies written in both YAML and Python.
+Example policies are provided for both formats with IDs CKV_CCL_CUSTOM_001 and CKV_CCL_CUSTOM_002.